 How do I apply to become a volunteer history guide?

-Contact the Château Ramezay or come to one of the two open houses for prospective volunteer guides that the museum hosts each year.
-(In September and January)
+Contact the Château Ramezay or come to one of the two open houses for prospective volunteer guides that the Museum hosts each year.
+(During Fall and Winter)

 How old do I have to be to volunteer at the museum?